tomxuetoy/nrfready_desktop-dongle/README.md

 2nd commit is original example code, while 3rd commit removes the other 3 interfaces: keyboard, mouse and remote control and keeps the data interface only.

+Moved from my Gists, so above 2nd/3rd commit is not accurate here.